-This year we are celebrating the Year of the Rat on January 25, 2020.
-People born in the Year of the Rat are traditionally associated with being charming, creative, curious, and hard-working.
-The Rat is the first zodiac sign in the Chinese calendar.
-Since the Chinese zodiac cycles every 12 years, the next calendar Year of the Rat will be in 2032.
+This year we are celebrating the Year of the Ox on February 12, 2021.
+People born in the Year of the Ox are traditionally associated with being calm, strong, reliable, and hard-working.
+The Ox is the second zodiac sign in the Chinese calendar.
+Since the Chinese zodiac cycles every 12 years, the next calendar Year of the Ox will be in 2033.

 More than a billion people in China, along with millions of people from around the world will celebrate the most important Chinese holiday – the Chinese New Year.
 China, Singapore, Philippines, Malaysia, Korea, Vietnam, Laos, Indonesia, along with many more Asian countries celebrate the Lunar New Year.